Information Collected by DIA

 Access to Your Personal Information

 Members and other customers have the option to determine how they receive their various communications from DIA (i.e., whether they prefer to receive communications at their home email address rather than their work email address, etc.).
-After registration, members can change how they wish to receive their membership benefits and other customers can change how they wish to receive communications from DIA, through the Manage My Subscriptions feature of their customer profile.
+After registration, members can change how they wish to receive their membership benefits and other customers can change how they wish to receive communications from DIA, through the My Subscriptions feature of their customer account area.

 Credit Card Account Information